-This half-day course brings you bang up to date with the latest news on the Groceries Supply Code of Practice (GSCOP) and the activities of the Groceries Code Adjudicator (GCA), including her investigations, best practice guidelines and interpretative guidance.
+This half-day online course brings you bang up to date with the latest news on the Groceries Supply Code of Practice (GSCOP) and the activities of the Groceries Code Adjudicator (GCA), including her investigations, best practice guidelines and interpretative guidance.
 Supermarket staff must be re-trained annually so it is recommended that suppliers are retrained at least every two years.

 Full joining instructions will be sent prior to the course.